 Silvan Rus is an actor, musician, and record producer.
 He relocated from Sydney to work with the Queensland Shakespeare Ensemble (QSE) in 2013 and has stayed in Brisbane ever since.
-His QSE actor credits include The Winter’s Tale, Twelfth Night (Matilda Nomination – Best Supporting Actor & Best Sound Design/Composition), Titus (Matilda Nomination – Best Supporting Actor), The Tempest, The Bomb-itty of Errors, Mary Stuart, and A Midsummer Night’s Dream.
+His QSE actor credits include the title role of Hamlet, The Winter’s Tale, Twelfth Night (Matilda Nomination – Best Supporting Actor & Best Sound Design/Composition), Titus (Matilda Nomination – Best Supporting Actor), The Tempest, The Bomb-itty of Errors, Mary Stuart, and A Midsummer Night’s Dream.
 Other credits include Nineteen with Wax Lyrical Productions/Brisbane Powerhouse, Morsels from the Heart with La Boite Theatre Company/BrisAsia Festival, Time Capsule with Seeing Place Productions, 1066: The Bayeux Tapestry Brought to Life for Small Crown Productions, and Cold for The Earthcrosser Company.
 In 2015, Silvan took part in PlayWriting Australia’s Lotus Asian-Australian Playwriting Project to write his first play Carpe Noctem or The King of Spades.

 Silvan is of Chinese, Russian and Italian heritage.
 He is now a student at the University of Queensland double-majoring in Philosophy and Chinese (Mandarin).